What we do

 - EU contracts (generally above £112k) – we place adverts in the Official Journal of the European Union via Sell2Wales.

-If you would like more information or help to bid please contact our Procurement Officer firstname.lastname@example.org 029 2078 0609.
+If you would like more information or help to bid contact firstname.lastname@example.org or call 029 2078 0609.